ezsystems/ezpublish-legacy/support/ezlupdate-qt4/README.txt

 1. Building the program
 -----------------------

-The linguist is not provided with eZ Publish 3, as this is distributed in the Qt library available from Trolltech.
+The linguist is not provided with eZ Publish, as this is distributed in the Qt library available from Trolltech.

 The following assumes that you are building under unix.
 If you have a